Stuycs-K/finalprojectapcs-5-zhang-qiyujin-ng-michelle/PROTOTYPE.md

 How you are breaking down the project and who is responsible for which parts.

 A timeline with expected completion dates of parts of the project.
 (CHANGE THIS!!!!!)

+-Thursday 5/22: Complete class structures (not methods, just structure)
+-Friday 5/23: Finish writing Fruits, SpecialFruits, and board.
+-Tuesday 5/27: Finish writing algorism and add images.
+-Wednesday 5/28: Tests and revise the entire program as a whole.
+Improve on playability/algorism.
+-Thursday 5/29: More Testing/Debugging/Playing
+-Friday 5/30: last day to make any changes.

+** there is an in class presentation and a process of video production that's not being included since the exact date is not determined.